 Receiving water-damaged goods when importing can have a major impact on the wallet of the importer.
 Discover the causes of this type of damage and how you can protect your investment.

 When shipping cargo through international supply chains, there are many potential dangers that can be encountered along the way.
 While some importers focus on the obvious dangers of cargo theft and container ship collisions, they do not consider the hidden threat of receiving water-damaged goods within a sealed shipping container.

-With 10% of all container shipments discarded due to moisture related damage, it becomes obvious that this is a larger issue than importer first realize.
+With 10% of all container shipments discarded due to moisture-related damage, it becomes obvious that this is a larger issue than importers first realize.